ygimenez/Pagination-Utils/README.md

 ## How do I buttonize?

-To do it, you first need to setup a few things:
+To do it, you first need to set up a few things:

 ```java
 // A Consumer is a callback function that uses one arguments and returns nothing